List of Barbie films: Barbie Presents: Thumbelina (2009)

-Based on Thumbelina by Hans Christian Andersen the film stars Barbie as Thumbelina, who must work together with her friends to save the environment.
-The magical group of Twillerbees are one with nature and have amazing abilities to help plants and flowers flourish.
-Along with a young girl named Makena, Thumbelina must stop a construction company who is threatening the Twillerbee's land.
+Based on Thumbelina by Hans Christian Andersen and alternatively called Barbie Presents: Thumbelina, the 15th film entry stars Barbie as little Thumbelina working together with her friends to save the environment.
+A magical group of Twillerbees are one with nature and have amazing abilities to help plants and flowers flourish.
+However, a young girl named Makena, damages Thumbelina's favorite area of wildflowers for sport.
+On top of that, a construction company also threatens the Twillerbees' land, and only Thumbelina and her friends dare to try to stop them.